 There are many answers to this question.
 One thing is certain, the more accurate the estimated time of arrival (ETA), the more effectively it can be used by transport and logistics companies.
-With TruETA, Trimble is enabling even more precise ETAs calculations, taking into account a wide range of order-related data, including the routes for all assigned activities, current traffic and weather conditions, and additional parameters such as average historical loading and unloading times at a specific destination or the remaining driving time.
+With TruETA, Trimble is enabling even more precise ETAs calculations, taking into account a wide range of order-related data, including the routes for all assigned activities, current traffic and additional parameters such as average historical loading and unloading times for each activity or the remaining driving time.
 The first companies have already started using this extension of our FleetCockpit back-office application.

 “For us and our customers, TruETA is a big step forward in terms of shipment transparency.
 It gives us a holistic overview of the arrival time, which eliminates labour-intensive processes in dispatching and reduces drivers stress due to time-critical planning”, says Merlin Bütfering, project manager at the Werner Ruploh Group of Companies.

 To get a better idea of the issue, the company, which is based in Beckum in Westphalia and specialises in silo transport, did the maths: Previously, for example, it took one dispatcher an average of around two hours a day to investigate the delays of 100 vehicles that occurred as a result of difficult traffic conditions or because of compliance with legally mandated driving times.
 Thanks to TruETA, this problem is now a thing of the past.